WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

 ## Measurements and success criteria

+The project will be a success once we are able to safely and accessibly serve sensitive results to users.
+This is qualified by the fact that this is an initial solution and not the totality of what we wish to do in order to make Openverse safer and more broadly accessible.

-The success of this project rests on the completion of its technical implementation.
+The success of that project rests on the completion of its technical implementation.
 However, we can add the following events to the API and frontend to better understand the usage of the features.